 Corporate firewalls or network policies can prevent connections to BugSplat.
 Please ensure that the machine uploading the crash report can connect to BugSplat via https.
 BugSplat crash reports are uploaded to the domain .bugsplat.com where is replaced with the name of your BugSplat database.

-By default BugSplat accounts are limited to posting crash uploads that are no larger than 2MB compressed.
+By default BugSplat accounts are limited to posting crash uploads that are no larger than 20MB (compressed).
 Abnormally large minidump, log files, and/or other attachments can cause crash uploads to be larger than your account's crash upload size limit.
-This limit can be raised by contacting [email protected].
 You can view BugSplat's Errors page to see if crash reports are being rejected due to size limit restrictions.

 In order to get call stacks that match the function names, file names, and line numbers in your application's source code, many of our integrations require uploading debug symbols.
 More information about symbol files can be found here.